3mcd/javelin/docs-src/content/ecs/systems.md

   </p>
 </aside>

+By default, queries will resolve entities and components of the world that is currently mid-tick.
 If you need to run a query against a specific world (i.e., outside of a system), you can bind a query to a specific world using the `bind` method:

 ```ts
 const qryBodiesBound = qryBodies.bind(world)